dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/8-factor-identity-1.md

 {{% details title="How does this work?" %}}
 The method helps you find the value of $ad+bc$ once you choose $a$, $b$, $c$, and $d$.
 Here is the visualisation of the cross-multiplication method.

-{{% figure class="fullwidth" src="courses/jpn-maths-1/numbers-and-expressions/poly-cross-mult.png" alt="why the cross-multiplication method works" %}}
+{{% figure class="fullwidth" src="courses/jpn-maths-1/numbers-and-expressions/poly-cross-mult.png" caption="Theory behind the cross-multiplication method works" %}}

 {{% /details %}}